voun7/VidSubX/README.md

-# Video_Sub_Extractor
+# Video Sub Extractor
-Program that extracts hardsubs from video and creates external subtitle
+Program that extracts hardsubs from video and creates external subtitle.

 Installation steps: